Ask Me First MN

 We recognized that women and children stood to lose the most in these battles over sex and gender, as sex-specific facilities like gym showers and locker rooms are eliminated and as public schools are targeted by this radical social agenda.
 Minnesota parents, especially moms, have decided that enough is enough and are mobilizing to get the word out that gender ideology doesn’t belong in our schools or our laws.

-Transgender ideology is based on theories that aren’t grounded in science, medicine, or Scriptural truth about man and woman.
+Transgender ideology is based on theories that aren’t grounded in science, medicine, or Scripture.
 These theories are fundamentally harmful to all, including those who identify as transgender or struggle with gender dysphoria.
 It is our goal to advocate for the truth of human sexual identity with compassion and truth.